Travel startups cry foul over what Google’s doing with their data – TechCrunch

 No relief

-In another sign of the growing rift between Google and its travel partners in Europe, German startups in the sector banded together to press it for better terms during the coronavirus crisis earlier this year — accusing the tech giant of being inflexible over payments for ads they’d runs before the crisis hit.
-This meant they were left with a huge hole in their balance sheets after making mass refunds for travellers who could no longer take their planned trip.
+In another sign of the growing rift between Google and its travel partners in Europe, German startups in the sector banded together to press it for better terms during the coronavirus crisis earlier this year — accusing the tech giant of being inflexible over payments for ads they’d run before the crisis hit.
+This meant they were left with a huge hole in their balance sheets after making mass refunds for travelers who could no longer take their planned trip.
 But the gorilla wasn’t sympathetic, demanding full payment immediately.

 Asked what happened after TechCrunch reported on their concerns at the end of April, Reck said Google went silent for a few weeks.
 But as soon as the travel market started picking up in Germany — and GetYourGuide decided it needed to start advertising on Google again — it reissued the demand for full payment.

-GetYourGuide says it was left with no choice but pay, given it needed to be able to run Google ads.
+GetYourGuide says it was left with no choice but to pay, given it needed to be able to run Google ads.

 Reck describes the recovery package Google offered after it made the payment as “a Google recovery package” — as it was tied to GetYourGuide spending a large amount on YouTube ads in order to get a small discount.

-The offer would recoup only “fraction” of GetYourGuide’s original losses on Google ads during the peak of the COVID-19 crisis, per Reck.
+The offer would recoup only a “fraction” of GetYourGuide’s original losses on Google ads during the peak of the COVID-19 crisis, per Reck.
 “YouTube obviously is not where we lost the money.
-We lost the money in search where we had high intent customers, Google customers that wanted to come and shop.
+We lost the money in search where we had high-intent customers, Google customers that wanted to come and shop.
 So that to us was [another] slap in the face,” he added.